japila-books/spark-sql-internals/docs/spark-sql-kafka.md

 Read up on Apache Kafka in the http://kafka.apache.org/documentation/[official documentation] or in my other gitbook https://bit.ly/mastering-apache-kafka[Mastering Apache Kafka].
 ====

-Kafka Data Source supports <<spark-sql-kafka-options.adoc#options, options>> to get better performance of structured queries that use it.
+Kafka Data Source supports <<spark-sql-kafka-options.md#options, options>> to get better performance of structured queries that use it.

 === [[reading]] Reading Data from Kafka Topics

 As a Spark developer, you use [DataFrameReader.format](DataFrameReader.md#format) method to specify Apache Kafka as the external data source to load data from.

-You use <<spark-sql-KafkaSourceProvider.adoc#shortName, kafka>> (or `org.apache.spark.sql.kafka010.KafkaSourceProvider`) as the input data source format.
+You use <<spark-sql-KafkaSourceProvider.md#shortName, kafka>> (or `org.apache.spark.sql.kafka010.KafkaSourceProvider`) as the input data source format.

 [source, scala]
 ----